makersacademy/airport_challenge/README.md

 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full

+As an air traffic controller
+To ensure safety
+I want to prevent takeoff when weather is stormy

+As an air traffic controller
+To ensure safety
+I want to prevent landing when weather is stormy

+As the system designer
+So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

 Instructions
 ---------